South Station Tower: History

-South Station Tower was planned to break ground in 2008, with completion scheduled to occur in 2010, but the project stalled.
-Approval has been obtained for a project totaling 2190000 sqft.
-As of March 2016 the developer's website was updated stating the tower would begin construction early in 2017; the FAA had given approval in February for a tower reaching 677 ft}.
-The developer's rights to build on the site were scheduled to expire in April 2017, but the state extended them until the end of the year.
-Construction was halted due to Massachusetts Bay Transportation Authority (MBTA)'s concerns, but Hines did not stop the project.
+Planning

+Foundation piers were installed between tracks during the 1980s reconstruction of South Station, which were later used to support the bus station expansion.

-Foundation piers for a future high-rise building, with posts spaced 35 ft apart, were installed between each pair of tracks during reconstruction of South Station in the mid-1980s.
-These will support the bus station expansion.
-New foundation piers will be constructed in the area between the current station and the tracks.
+Foundation piers for a future high-rise building, with posts spaced 35 ft apart, were installed between each pair of tracks during the 1980s reconstruction of South Station.
+These would eventually support the bus station expansion.

-Development of the airspace above the southbound tracks has been delayed several times.
-The building was conceived by Tufts president Jean Mayer, who foresaw an "epicenter of high-profile medical research" in downtown Boston.
+The building was conceived by Tufts University president Jean Mayer, who foresaw an "epicenter of high-profile medical research" in downtown Boston.
 In 1991, Tufts created a for-profit development subsidiary, TUDC LLC, and acquired the rights to the airspace.
-Development over the past decade has been complicated by Boston waterfront zoning restrictions, which require pedestrian access to the waterfront.
+Development was complicated by Boston waterfront zoning restrictions, which require pedestrian access to the waterfront.
 In 1997, TUDC brought on Hines Interests LP as a development partner.
 In 2006, TUDC and Hines filed a Development Plan for the project.

-Questions were raised in 2007 about the university's role in the project, and Tufts withdrew in 2009.

 South Station Tower was originally designed with a height of 759 feet (231 m), which included a decorative spire.
 However, the project was downscaled in 2006.

+Approval was obtained by 2008 for a project totaling 2190000 sqft, and South Station Tower was planned to break ground in 2008, with completion scheduled to occur in 2010, but the project stalled.
+Questions were raised in 2007 about the university's role in the project, and Tufts withdrew in 2009.

+As of March 2016 the developer's website was updated stating the tower would begin construction early in 2017; the FAA had given approval in February for a tower reaching 677 ft}.
+The developer's rights to build on the site were scheduled to expire in April 2017, but the state extended them until the end of the year.
+Construction was halted due to Massachusetts Bay Transportation Authority (MBTA)'s concerns, but Hines did not stop the project.

 In July 2016, the developer filed a "Notice of Project Change" with the Boston Planning and Development Agency (BPDA), proposing a number of changes in the project, including the addition of more residential space.
 The notice included a timeline calling for construction of the project's first building, the high-rise tower, to begin in 2017.
 In December 2016, the board of the BPDA approved construction of the project.
 It was delayed until December 2017, then delayed again in 2018 due to MBTA concerns on the tower's potential operational and maintenance cost, in addition to its capital expenditure and the way it was distributed among the project stakeholders.
 In October that year, MBTA extended the negotiation period with Hines until April 2019.
-Construction officially began in January 2020, with a five year completion timeline.
-By November 2022, ENR East reported that the building's steel frame had reached a height of 109 ft.
-Construction was completed in September 2025.